On the emergence of the Lorentzian metric structure of space-time in general relativity: Introduction

 By these (and probably furthers, to be added by the Reader) heterogeneous remarks one might feel uncomfortable with Lorentzian geometry and ask whether or not a Lorentzian manifold only a pseudo-structure in physics is.
-That is, perhaps it does not model any fundamental feature of the pure spatio-temporal continuum shaped by gravitational force alone.
-However, even if this is the case, Lorentzian structure can still be relevant as an emergent macroscopic phenomenon, caused by the ``contamination'' of the pure spatio-temporal continuum with macroscopic matter, which actually the real macroscopic physical situation is.
-In the remaining part of this note we make an attempt to bring this idea to a more solid basis, by evoking an interesting principle of applied statistics, and use it as an empirical argument to support the utilization of Lorentzian geometry at least at macroscopic levels.
+That is, perhaps it does not model any fundamental feature of the pure physical continuum shaped by gravity alone.
+However, even if this is the case, Lorentzian structure can still be relevant as an emergent macroscopic phenomenon, caused by the ``contamination'' of the pure physical continuum with macroscopic matter, which actually the real macroscopic physical situation is.
+In the remaining part of this note we make an attempt to bring this idea to a more solid basis, by evoking an interesting principle of applied statistics, and use it as an empirical argument to support the utilization of Lorentzian geometry in space-time physics at least at macroscopic levels.